mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ## Feedback and bug reports

-Use [the dedicated Canny.io board](https://mui-connect.canny.io/feedback) to share any feedback, report bugs, or drop feature requests.
+Use [the dedicated Canny.io board](https://mui-connect.canny.io/feedback) to share feedback, report bugs, or drop feature requests.